dreamthought/corporate-repo-governer/repo-name-governor/README.md

-# Repository Name Governer Microservice
+# Repository Name Governor Microservice

 ## Raf's DISCLAIMER
 * Think of this entire project as mono-repo of interdepenecies.